floseptysia-hue/Java-Logic-and-Structure/README.md

 # Java Conditional & Looping Exercises

 ## 🧾 About the Project
-This project is part of the **Day 21 Java Automation Assignment**.
-It contains simple exercises demonstrating **conditional statements** and **looping structures** in Java — perfect for beginners who want to strengthen their understanding of basic programming logic.
+This project contains simple exercises demonstrating **conditional statements** and **looping structures** in Java, perfect for beginners who want to strengthen their understanding of basic programming logic.

 > Each exercise is written in a separate class for clarity and organization.